moustafa991982/Cpyr/docs/NVIDIA_Metropolis_Briefing.md

 ISO 21448:2022 SOTIF defines the hardest safety problem in autonomous driving: a system that is **functioning correctly** yet produces hazardous outcomes because its design assumptions do not cover the operational context.
 It calls this Zone 2 — *unknown triggering conditions producing hazardous behaviour* — and requires evidence that Zone 2 has been reduced to an acceptable residual level.

 Any single detector has a Zone 2 of its own.
-A camera-based system cannot see a CAN bus anomaly.
+A camera-based system cannot see an internal CAN bus or V2X anomalies.
 A network-level monitor cannot see a vehicle cutting across a lane.
 Each system individually improves safety; neither individually proves it.

 **MISV resolves this**: when two or more independent sources, with non-overlapping failure modes, simultaneously detect an anomaly, the probability that both are in Zone 2 at the same moment is the product of their individual Zone 2 probabilities — orders of magnitude smaller than either alone.
 This is the safety argument SOTIF asks for, and it is the architecture we have built.